Family friends have confirmed the names of the deceased as:

 Girl described as friendly

-"The girl was telling me that her mommy had another baby.
+Donna Shields said the nine-year-old girl was very friendly and would frequently visit."The girl was telling me that her mommy had another baby.
 And I said, 'Wow, you're going to have a big family.
 There must be a lot of happiness in your house,' stuff like that," Shields said.

 "She says, 'Oh yeah, we busy, we busy.'"